-Prerequisite(s): Only to Sophomores, Juniors & Seniors Course Description: Usually taken after a comprehensive initial study of biology, Anatomy and Physiology courses present the human body and biological systems in more detail.
-To understand the structure of the human body and its functions, students learn anatomical terminology, study cells, and tissues, systems (skeletal, explore functional muscular. circulatory, respiratory, digestive, reproductive, nervous, and so on), and may dissect mammals.
+Course Description: Usually taken after a comprehensive initial study of biology, Anatomy and Physiology courses present the human body and biological systems in more detail.
+To understand the structure of the human body and its functions, students learn anatomical terminology, study cells, and tissues, explore functional systems (skeletal, muscular, circulatory, respiratory, digestive, reproductive, nervous, and so on), and may dissect mammals.